 As mentioned, the AKG C 414 XLII has a whopping 9 selectable polar patterns.
 A common choice for recording the natural sound of a solo oboe is the omnidirectional mode.
 The C414 omnidirectional pattern graph is shown below:

 I chose to show you the graph the coincides with the omnidirectional mode polar pattern since it’s a common pattern for solo oboe studio recordings.
 In other settings, different patterns would likely work better.
 You can check out the other graphs in the manual here.

 For more information on the omnidirectional microphone polar pattern, check out my article What Is An Omnidirectional Microphone?
 (Polar Pattern + Mic Examples).

-The large diaphragms of the AKG C414 are incredible reactive to the subtle changes in sound pressure level that happen around them.
+The large diaphragms of the AKG C 414 are incredibly reactive to the subtle changes in sound pressure levels that happen around them.
 In this meaning of the word, the C414 is very sensitive.
 This means the microphone will capture the nuanced tones and transient information of an oboe with pristine clarity.